EmilioGarzia/NLP-Search-Engine/README.md

 This repo contain my project developed during the "Natural Language Processing" course at university

-The aim of the project is develope a NLP Search Engine, using **NLTK (Natural Language toolkit)**, in this project I have explored the main tools useful in the NLP context, such as:
+The aim of the project is develope a NLP Search Engine, using **NLTK (Natural Language toolkit)** that given a query string the engine retrive the first $k$ documents in the corpus that have best similarity respect to the query, in this project I have explored the main tools useful in the NLP context, such as:

 * Corpus loading
 * Preprocessing on text data